 Your 2019 Retreat Teachers + Practitioners

 Kali's yoga classes and offerings are informed by nature, inspired by heart-body-spirit knowing and shared from her personal practice and life.
 Kali teaches yoga regularly at Moon River Wellness, a yoga studio she opened in 2017.
-She facilitates Mindfulness Training on behalf of Penny George Institute for Health & Healing.
-She also offers training for professionals in Change to Chill, a Mindfulness program for teens, in a variety of school districts and community organizations in Minnesota and Wisconsin.
+Prior to opening the studio, Kali taught Mindfulness Training on behalf of Penny George Institute for Health & Healing.
+She also offered training for professionals in Change to Chill™, a Mindfulness program for teens, in a variety of school districts and community organizations in Minnesota and Wisconsin.

 As a space holder and retreat facilitator, Kali weaves in the gifts of the community to create experiences where people can slow down and connect to their intuition, to the rhythms of the natural world and to one another.
 In these mindful moments, we re-find and remember our sense of purpose and well-being.

-At the retreat, Kali will share a special yoga nidra practice and ritual.
-Kali completed Yoga Nidra Level 1 Training with one of her teachers, Indu Arora.
-She will also teach some yoga and meditation practices based on the energy of Winter and current astrology.
-Engaging her background in herbalism and flower essences, Kali also creates a community flower essence that is gifted to the retreat participants for extra support.
-She will also be available for a few private flower essence consults as time allows.
+This will be Kali’s 3rd annual Winter Yoga & Meditation Retreat.
+At the retreat, Kali will share a special yoga nidra pre-practice.
+Kali completed a 5 day Yoga Nidra Level 1 Training with one of her teachers, Indu Arora.
+She will also teach some yoga and meditation practices based on the energy of Winter and current astrology and will co-teach a sound meditation class with Julia.
+Engaging her background in herbalism and flower essences, Kali creates a community flower essence that is gifted to the retreat participants for extra support.
+She will be available for a few private Energy Balancing Ceremonies as time allows.